Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 Emerging research has identified an interesting relationship between GLP-1 medications and alcohol consumption:

-- A 2023 study in JAMA Psychiatry found that patients on semaglutide reported significantly reduced alcohol cravings and consumption, even among those who did not intend to cut back.
+• A 2023 study in JAMA Psychiatry found that patients on semaglutide reported reported reduced alcohol cravings and consumption, even among those who did not intend to cut back.

 This does not mean semaglutide is an alcohol treatment.
-But it helps explain why many patients notice that alcohol becomes less appealing or rewarding while on the medication.
+But it may help explain why some patients report that alcohol becomes less appealing or rewarding while on the medication.

 Practical Moderation Guidelines